toshikiochiai/NPVAE/README.md

 However, Most other compound structures in the project dataset are unpublished, and restrictions apply to the availability of these data, which were used under license for the current study and therefore are not publicly available.

 ## Available Data and Parameters
 The saved data from our training on the DrugBank&Project dataset can be found in the `pre-trained` folder.
-If you want to use it in the following process, please specify this path as `load_path`.
+If you want to use it in the following process, please specify this path as `LOAD_PATH`.

 ## Program Usage